nuxt/nuxt/docs/3.api/1.composables/use-seo-meta.md

 ## Parameters

 There are over 100 parameters.
-See the full list of parameters in [`harlan-zw/zhead`'s source](https://github.com/harlan-zw/zhead/blob/main/src/metaFlat.ts).
+See the [full list of parameters in the source code](https://github.com/harlan-zw/zhead/blob/main/src/metaFlat.ts).